wavefrontHQ/docs/pages/doc/proxies_histograms.md

 `percentile (85, hs(my.metric))`

-## Histogram Proxy Ports
+## Histogram Aggregation Ports

-To indicate that you are sending histogram data, send the metrics to one of the histogram proxy ports.
-You can use 2878 (or 40000 with earlier proxy versions) for sending a distribution or select one of the other ports to sending an aggregation interval.
-For example:
+The port you use depends on your intention.
+* If you are already sending histogram distributions to the proxy directly, you can use the same port you use for your regular metric traffic (usually 2878, see `pushListenerPorts`).

+* If you want to aggregate high-velocity metric data into histogram distributions, use one of the following ports:

 <table>
 <colgroup>